lk-learner/IBM-Data-Analyst-Professional-Certificate/README.md

 - [X] [__Course-5 : Python Project for Data Science__](https://github.com/lk-learner/IBM-data-analyst-professional/tree/main/Lakshmi%20Kadali%20Certificates)

 This mini-course is intended to for you to demonstrate foundational Python skills for working with data.
-The completion of this course involves working on a hands-on project where you will develop a simple dashboard using Python.
+This course primarily involves completing a project in which you will assume the role of a Data Scientist or a Data Analyst and be provided with a real-world data set and a real-world inspired scenario to identify patterns and trends.

+You will perform specific data science and data analytics tasks such as extracting data, web scraping, visualizing data and creating a dashboard.
+This project will showcase your proficiency with Python and using libraries such as Pandas and Beautiful Soup within a Jupyter Notebook.
+Upon completion you will have an impressive project to add to your job portfolio.

+ #### What you will learn :

+- Play the role of a Data Scientist / Data Analyst working on a real project.

+- Demonstrate your Skills in Python - the language of choice for Data Science and Data Analysis.

+- Apply Python fundamentals, Python data structures, and working with data in Python.

+- Build a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook.

 <p align="center">
 <img src="/certificate/Python%20Project%20for%20Data%20Science%20AI-1.png" width=60% height=60%>